JoshuaLampert/clean-math-presentation/README.md

 Other arguments like `align`, `progess-bar` and more are available and similar to other templates in touying, especially the [stargazer theme](https://touying-typ.github.io/docs/themes/stargazer).
-The colorscheme can be adjusted by passing `config-colors` to the `template`, e.g.
+The colorscheme can be adjusted by passing `config-colors` to the template, e.g.
 ```typ
 config-colors(
   primary: rgb("#6068d6"),